-(includes lext for Adopted Miligation and improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed convert the northbound approach of Lake Merced Boulevard into the "minor" approach to the intersection.
-Although the configuration may be able to fit within the existing right-or way at the intersection, further study is needed to determine the feasibility of this measure A conceptual intersection configuration is presented in the Project's Transportation Study Funding, implementation, and construction of this measure shall be the responsibility of the Project Sponsor. contractor(s) in consultation with SFMTA issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 1,128, based on the trip generation rates described in M-TR-2C.
-870 If the mitigation measure is deemed feasible, the mitigation measure must be constructed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 1,128, based on the trip generation rates described in M-TR-2C.
+(Includes Text for Adopted Mitigation and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed convert the northbound approach of Lake Merced Boulevard into the "minor" approach to the intersection.
+Although the configuration may be able to fit within the existing right-of-way at the intersection, further study is needed to determine the feasibility of this measure.
+A conceptual intersection configuration is presented in the Project's Transportation Study.
+Funding, implementation, and construction of this measure shall be the responsibility of the Project Sponsor. construction contractor(s) in consultation with SFMTA issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 1,128, based on the trip generation rates described in M-TR-2C.
+000 If the mitigation measure is deemed feasible, the mitigation measure must be constructed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 1,128, based on the trip generation rates described in M-TR-2C.
 M-TR-9: Eliminate the weaving segment between the loop on-ramp from Brotherhood Way and the loop off-ramp to Brotherhood Way by reconfiguring the interchange.
-Specifically, evaluate the feasibility of closing the loop on-ramp from eastbound Brotherhood Way to northbound SR 1 and instead constructing an eastbound left-turn land from Brotherhood Way on the east side of the structure.
+Specifically, evaluate the feasibility of closing the loop on-ramp from eastbound Brotherhood Way to northbound SR 1 and instead constructing an eastbound left-turn lane from Brotherhood Way on the east side of the structure.
 The direct on-ramp from westbound Brotherhood Way to northbound SR 1 should be configured with one access point to serve traffic from westbound Brotherhood Way and those making a left-turn from eastbound Brotherhood Way.
 The eastbound left turn-lane can and shall be constructed to approximately 150 feet in length.
 Ultimately, this measure may require a design exception from Caltrans.
-Funding, implementation, and construction of this measure shall be the responsibility of the Project Sponsor. consultation with SFMTA and Caltrans A feasibility study must be completed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 755, based on the trip generation rates described in M-TR-2C.
-SFMTA If the mitigation measure is deemed feasible, the
+Funding, implementation, and construction of this measure shall be the responsibility of the Project Sponsor.
+Project sponsor and sponsor's construction contractor(s) in consultation with SFMTA and Caltrans A feasibility study must be completed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 755, based on the trip generation rates described in M-TR-2C.
+If the mitigation measure is deemed feasible, the SFMTA